 Judge: Ex-soldier should pay fees to Burger King

-HONOLULU (AP) — A federal judge says a former soldier suing Burger King for swallowing needles in a sandwich should pay attorneys' fees and costs to the defendants for not showing up at a settlement conference.
+HONOLULU (AP) — A federal magistrate judge is recommending that a former soldier suing Burger King for swallowing needles in a sandwich pay attorneys' fees and costs to the defendants for not showing up at a settlement conference.

-U.S. Magistrate Judge Richard Puglisi ruled Thursday that attorneys' fees and costs are appropriate because Bartholomew defied a court order.
-Burger King also asked for a dismissal, but Puglisi says that would be too harsh.
+In a recommendation issued Thursday, U.S. Magistrate Judge Richard Puglisi said attorneys' fees and costs are appropriate because Bartholomew defied a court order to attend the conference.
+Burger King also asked for a dismissal, but Puglisi said that would be too harsh.